-We've seen this happen many a time in Trinidad and Tobago.
-But when exactly can a person who "squats" get legitimate title to land in Trinidad and Tobago?
+We've seen this happen many a time in T&T but when exactly can a person who "squats" get legitimate title to land in Trinidad and Tobago?

 Adverse possession is a legal rule that allows an occupier (a squatter) of land (who does not have legal title to it) to obtain ownership of it if he can prove exclusive, continuous and uninterrupted possession of the land for at least sixteen (16) years in the case of land owned by an individual or thirty (30) years in the case of land owned by the State.

 To establish adverse possession one must fulfill the following requirements:

 1. Actual possession

 There must be a sufficient amount of physical control over the property by the squatter.
 He must physically use the land as a property owner would.
 Examples include, clearing the land, planting crops, planting trees, harvesting the fruit on the land, grazing livestock, cutting timber, fencing the property, constructing a building/s, improving the building/s on the land and other improvements.
 Enclosure, that is, fencing of the land is strong evidence of adverse possession but it is not necessarily conclusive.
 Paying taxes does not establish actual possession, but may be admitted as evidence of the claim of adverse possession.
 The true owner’s payment of taxes does not affect the adverse possessor’s actual possession.

 The adverse possessor must provide evidence that he had the “intention to possess.”
 He must show that he intended to take the land for himself, to use it without the legal owner’s consent, not to share it with the legal owner.
 This might be inferred if a person takes possession of a house and changes the locks, or if a person moves a fence, or puts a lock on a gate.
 If the occupier acknowledges the true owner’s title in any way this will negate any intention to possess.
 For example, if the possessor starts paying the true owner rent to stay on the property.